Instructor, Radiation Oncology - Radiation Therapy

 ECFMG (US Medical Board) Certificate, Educational Commission for Foreign Medical Graduate (2014)

-Doctor of Philosophy, Johns Hopkins University (2009)
+PhD, Johns Hopkins University School of Medicine, Pathobiology (2009)

 Intern, Seoul National University Hospital, Medicine (2002)